 - Minimum GPA of 2.5 overall AND in your major(s) and minor(s).

-- Major/Minor Departmental Requirements, such as departmental screening tests or prerequisite courses.
+- Major/Minor Departmental Requirements, such as departmental screening tests or prerequisite courses, must be met.
 See the Departmental Requirements section of the Guidebook for details.

 - The Education Department must have valid adult/child CPR and first aid cards on file before you begin the student teaching placement.
 See the CPR and First Aid page for details.